 After adding all your s3 data files, continue with Step 3 Map Data Files to Vertex/Edge Types

 In this step, you link (map) a data file to a target vertex type or edge type.
-The mapping can be many-to-many, which means one data file can map to multiple vertex and edge types, and multiple data files can map to the same vertex or edge type.
+The mapping can be many-to-many, which means one data file can map to multiple vertex and / or edge types, and multiple data files can map to the same vertex or edge type.
 Click the map data file to vertex or edge buttonto enter map data file to vertex or edge mode.
-When you are finished mapping data files, click the button again to exit this mode.
+When you finish mapping the data files, click the button again to exit this mode.

 Then, click the data file icon.
 A hint will appear over the icon: